There are reports of a couple of common errors that stop the Panda Helper app from working properly.

 - Tap on General > Profiles and Device Management and find the Panda App profile in the list

-- Tap it and Tap Trust; close Settings and Panda App will now work without crashing, as will all the apps and games contained in the installer.
+- Tap it and Tap Trust; close Settings and Panda App will now work without crashing, as will all the apps and tweaks contained in the installer.

-“Could Not Be Downloaded at This Time” Error :
+“Could Not Be Downloaded at his Time” Error

 If you get this error message, there are a couple of things you can try the following steps.

 - Reset Network Settings – Open Settings > Network > Reset Network Setting.
 Reboot your device and try again

 - Reinstall Panda – if you keep getting this error, the best solution is to delete and then reinstall the Helper app